SimScale: Learning to Drive via Real-World Simulation at Scale: Experiments

 \subsection{Leaderboard Results}

 Tab.~\ref{tab:navhard} and Tab.~\ref{tab:navtest} present the leaderboard results of \name~sim-real co-training for the three planner paradigms on \cmtt{navhard} and \cmtt{navtest}, respectively.

 \boldparagraph{Navhard Leaderboard.} All models exhibit significant improvements in both Stage~1 and Stage~2.
-Notably, GTRS-Dense (V2-99) achieves a score of \textbf{47.2}, establishing a new SOTA on the \cmtt{navhard}.
-These results demonstrate that incorporating simulation data with an extended distribution substantially enhances model robustness in challenging and unseen environments, without suffering from potential visual degradation caused by simulated data.
-Notably, weaker baseline models, \ie, LTF and DiffusionDrive, benefit the most, with gains exceeding 20\%, indicating that sim-real co-training with our simulation data effectively enables models to exploit dataset knowledge better and unlock their latent learning potential.
+Notably, GTRS-Dense (V2-99) achieves a score of \textbf{48.0}, establishing a new SOTA on \cmtt{navhard}.
+These results demonstrate that incorporating simulation data with an extended distribution substantially enhances model robustness in challenging and unseen environments.
+Notably, weaker baseline models, \ie, LTF and DiffusionDrive, benefit the most, with gains exceeding 20\%, indicating that sim-real co-training with simulation data effectively enables models to exploit dataset knowledge better and unlock their latent learning potential.

 \boldparagraph{Navtest Leaderboard.} All models show consistent improvements of up to +2.9 points, demonstrating stronger performance under large-scale and diverse conditions.
 The quantitative results above highlight that our simulation data is \textbf{model-agnostic}, and that our general sim-real co-training achieves a \textbf{synergistic optimization of robustness and generalization}, which is essential for reliable closed-loop deployment in the real world~\cite{chen2023e2esurvey,liu2025reinforced}.